cybercongress/go-cyber/docs/run_validator.md

 driver   : xserver-xorg-video-nouveau - distro free builtin
 ```

 4. We need the **410+** drivers release.
-As you can see that v460 is recommended.
+As you can see, v460 is recommended.
 The command below will install the recommended version of the drivers:

 ```bash
 sudo ubuntu-drivers autoinstall